SatoshiumAI/.github/announcements.md

 ## September 27, 2025
 ⏸️ Temporary Pause — The Satoshium project is currently on hold.
-For personal reasons, active development is paused until further notice.
+Active development is paused until further notice.

 This is not the end of the project; progress will resume once circumstances allow.
 Community members and contributors are encouraged to stay connected, as updates will be shared here once development resumes.